nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

 ```

 We would like to create three elements of the UI:
-* Slider, which allows to choose percentage of savings which we want to achieve
+* Slider, which allows choosing the percentage of savings which we want to achieve
-* Slider, which determines how much we would like to put aside each week for grocery shoping at minimum
+* Slider, which determines how much we would like to put aside each week for grocery shopping at a minimum
 * Optimize button

 ## Sliders and buttons